avnet-iotconnect/iotc-python-examples/PROTEUS_MP157F_Demo/README.md

 **Do not rename the folder, it needs to keep the name “STM32MP157F-certificates” in order to work properly.**

+## Step 5: PROTEUS Sensor Setup
+*TBD

-## Step 5: Flash IoTConnect-Compatible Image to Board
+## Step 6: Flash IoTConnect-Compatible Image to Board
 * To download the zipped image folder, [click here](https://ln5.sync.com/dl/fd0051950/4qnh3efg-2wauv97s-pzkfbf5w-4bsuucs2).
 * Unzip the folder to a known location.
 * Download and Install the [STM32CubeProgrammer](https://www.st.com/en/development-tools/stm32cubeprog.html) software (the utility for flashing the image to the device).